-We bought e-tickets to Gardens by the Bay and the OCBC Skyway here in advance and saved a lot of money.
+We bought e-tickets to Gardens by the Bay and the OCBC Skyway here in advance.
 That way we skipped the long waiting line for tickets.
 Very easy and convenient!
 The tickets are flexible, so you can book them now and use them any time within the next 180 days.

 The Gardens by the bay also offers a great selection of restaurants and cafes and gift shops.
 There is also a Children’s Garden where the kids can play and be interactive with water, trampolines, balance beams, hanging bridges, and learn about mother nature.

 When walking around the park along the many beautiful walking paths, you will find several fantastic art sculptures and enjoy a great view of Marina Bay and the Singapore skyline.
 You can easily use at least half a day at this huge park.
 There is never a dull moment at Gardens by the Bay Singapore!

 If you like gardens, then also check out the beautiful Singapore Botanic Gardens.

 There is no getting around that Singapore is a pretty expensive city when it comes to accommodation.
 But on the plus side, the hotel standard is very high, and there are some genuinely wonderful hotels here.
 Below are some of our favorites hotels at different price ranges.

 The Fullerton is widely regarded as Singapore’s most luxurious hotel.
 While the Raffles hotel is under renovation, the Fullerton Bay Hotel is the best choice for old-school five-star colonial-style luxury and world-class service.